 1st/Sgt.
 William Lloyd Swift

 1st Sgt.
-William Lloyd Swift was born in Illinois in
+William L. Swift was born in Illinois on

-& Leona Swift.
-At some point, his family
+Leona Swift.
+At some point, his family moved

 schools and Proviso Township High School.

 William enlisted in the Illinois National Guard and was inducted into the U. S. Army on November 25, 1940.
-With his tank company he traveled to Fort Knox, Kentucky for what was suppose to be a year of training.
-His tank company was designated as B Company, 192nd Tank Battalion.
+On November 28th, with his tank company, he traveled to Fort Knox, Kentucky, for what was suppose to be a year of training.
+His tank company was now B Company, 192nd Tank Battalion.
 In January 1941, William was assigned to Headquarters Company when it was created with men from all four of the letter companies of the battalion.

 In the late summer of 1941, the 192nd Tank Battalion took part in maneuvers Louisiana.
-It was after these maneuvers that the soldiers learned that they were being sent overseas.
-Those men too old to go overseas were released from federal service.
+It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana.
+On the side of a hill, the soldiers learned that they were being sent overseas.
+Those men who were married or too old to go overseas were given the opportunity to be released from federal service.